glycodynamics/Tutorial-Glycoprotein-MD/README.md

 +-----------------------------------------------------------------------------+

 ```
 On this computer, there are two RTX3080 GPUs (0, 1).
 Their respective availability is shown on the right (GUP-Util).
-Here, GPUs 0 is 95% utilized, hence unavailable, but GPU 1 is free.
-So, we want to tell the computer to run our job on GPU 1 by setting CUDA_VISIBLE_DEVICES variable as following:
+Here, GPU 0 is 95% utilized, hence unavailable, but GPU 1 is free.
+So, we want to tell the computer to run our job on GPU 1 by setting CUDA_VISIBLE_DEVICES variable as follows:
 ```
 export CUDA_VISIBLE_DEVICES=1
 ```